CentaurusInfra/fornax-serverless/doc/containerd/containerd-plugins.md

 Docker have docker daemon and containerd cri, General docker use docker daemon. our fornax-serverless platform use containerd cri to integration with Quark container.
 But docker have containerd cri and it is disable by default. this doc describe how to enable containerd cri plugins.

-### I. Final containerd config.toml file and change the seting.
+### I. Final containerd config.toml file and change the setting.
 1. Run the folloing command to find out containerd config.toml file location.
 ```script
 dpkg -L containerd.io | grep toml